 Since 1863, OSH has operated in Miami County, Kansas.
 The state-run facility provides inpatient psychiatric and mental health services to adults.

-In fiscal year 2024, $48.2 million of OSH's funding is allotted from the state general fund.
-Its other funds including federal Medicare dollars were sent to AAC and the remaining $11.5 million were granted through the fiscal year 2023 budget.
+In fiscal year 2024, $48.2 million of OSH's funding was allotted from the state general fund.
+Its other funds, including federal Medicare dollars, were sent to AAC, and the remaining $11.5 million was granted through the fiscal year 2023 budget.

-The audit was authorized by four current Kansas State Legislators and a former state Senator.
+The audit was authorized by four current Kansas legislators and a former state senator.

 Auditors found physical security at the state hospital fell short.

-Eric Blatt has worked as a psychiatric nurse for 10 years.
-He's worked at both the Osawatomie and Larned State Hospital as a contract employee.
+Blatt has worked as a psychiatric nurse for 10 years.
+He's worked at both Osawatomie and Larned State Hospital as a contract employee.

 "I was in direct care of patients," Blatt said.
 "I pretty much managed behaviors, ensuring the patients got the best care possible."

-To provide adequate care to psychiatric patients, Blatt tells KSHB 41, security measures often fell short.
+To provide adequate care to psychiatric patients, security measures often fell short, Blatt told KSHB 41.

 The audit found OSH does not have adequate processes to ensure physical security.